- PE News Summer 2018 (493KB)

 Reception and Nursery spend 50% of their day out of doors during ‘free flow play’ in our well equipped Early Years garden.
 They have access to a variety of activities outside including a large sandpit, mud kitchen, climbing apparatus, bikes.
 Every other week they have a PE session with our PE Specialist.

-The Daily Mile has numerous benefits for children:
+The Daily Mile has numerous benefits for children – some of them our listed below:

 - Within 4 weeks, children who do The Daily Mile become fit.